Lithium-Ion Batteries: Powering the Modern World

 Different Types of Lithium-Ion Batteries

-Advantages That Make Lithium-Ion Batteries Superior
+Advantages That Define Lithium-Ion Technology

-The Role of Battery Management System (BMS)
+The Role of the Battery Management System

-Safety and Thermal Runaway Explained
+Safety Concerns and Thermal Runaway

 Environmental Impact and Recycling

-The Future of Lithium-Ion Battery Technology
+The Future of Lithium-Ion Batteries

 Conclusion